 1 September 1989 This systematic observation of foreign policy within the Soviet Union shows how such phenomena as nuclear warfare, continued Western prosperity, and the Sino-Soviet split have forced analysts to diverge sharply from traditional Leninist orthodoxy.
-The result has been a Soviet analysis of world politics that is considerably more complex and politically sophisticated […]
+The result has been a Soviet analysis of world politics that is considerably more complex and politically sophisticated than westerners often assume.
+This […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.